radix/pytruthiness/README.md

 pytruthiness
 ============

-Schematic Tables (kinda) for Python
+Schematic Tables (kinda) for Python.

+Inspired by Subtext v2.